Tidewater Filed For Ch.11 Bankruptcy - Some Insight

 Tidewater, a supplier of offshore support vessels, was impacted by lower energy prices over the last 3 years as there was less exploration/development by their customers.
 In addition, the increased number of new vessels in the industry caused an oversupply of vessels, which resulted in decreased utilization rates and daily rates.
 Last year they had to get waivers because they were in violation of covenants, which eventually resulted in a negotiated pre-packaged plan.
 There was also the incentive to file for Ch.11 bankruptcy that would allow them to reject vessel lease-back agreements.
 Tidewater is also deleveraging by reducing debt to $444 million from $2.04 billion.

-Since shareholder's equity on December 31, 2016, was $1.739 billion or about $36.95 per share, many TDW shareholders are unhappy with the plan.
+Since shareholders' equity on December 31, 2016, was $1.739 billion or about $36.95 per share, many TDW shareholders are unhappy with the plan.
 Given that according to the disclosure statement, general unsecured claim holders are getting 57-73% recovery of their claim, shareholders are actually getting a "gift" from a priority class to help the plan move forward.

 Distribution